 In some cases, individual policies give you more options to resolve a dispute.
 With ERISA plans, every dispute must follow the same rigid rules.
-You do have the right to sue in federal court, but it can take a long time to work through the process to get a denial overturned and receive your benefits.
+You do have the right to sue in federal court, but it can take a long time to get a denial overturned and receive your benefits.

 If you have an individually-purchased policy and the insurer denies your claim, you may be able to sue in state court immediately.
 Under many states’ laws, if the insurer wrongfully denied your claim, you may also be eligible for punitive damages.

 Whether you have ERISA or Individual Disability Insurance, you likely have one of three basic types of coverage:

 This type of insurance provides benefits if you become unable to perform your current job.
 You might be able to work another job, but you are still entitled to benefits if you have a disabling condition that prevents you from performing the functions of your “own occupation.”

 This type of insurance provides benefits only if you cannot perform any job.
 Sometimes, this type of insurance contains an income qualifier that protects your level of income if you become disabled.
 You may still be able to work.
 However, if the job you have now doesn’t pay as much as your pre-disability income (usually at least 60-80 percent), you’re entitled to benefits.

 Most disability insurance is a combination of both own and any occupation coverage.
 This means it may cover your ability to work your own occupation for the first 24 months of disability.
 After that, it will only pay if you are unable to work in any occupation.